kctirumurti/kctirumurti/index.md

 * semaphores and thread memory region protection
 * a simple file system based on FAT, supporting up to 128 files in a single root directory

+### Software Engineering
+In ECS 160 (Software Engineering), I worked with a group of 10 other students to port the linux based game Warcraft 2 to a native OSX application - involving extensive collaboration, code reviews, and deep understanding of the source code.
+We also learned the Swift programming language and had to map specific C++ protocols to it, leveraging native mac graphics libraries for animation.